On the problem by Erd\"os-de Bruijn-Kingman on regularity of reciprocals for exponential series: Abstract

 \section{Abstract}

-Motivated by applications to renewal theory, Erd\"os, de Bruijn and Kingman posed in $50$th-$70$th a problem on boundedness of reciprocals $(1-z)/(1-F(z))$ for probability generating functions $F(z)$.
+Motivated by applications to renewal theory, Erd\H{o}s, de Bruijn and Kingman posed a problem on boundedness of reciprocals $(1-z)/(1-F(z))$ in the unit disc for probability generating functions $F(z)$.
 It was solved by Ibragimov in $1975$ by constructing a counterexample.
 In this paper, we provide much stronger counterexamples showing that the problem does not allow for a positive answer even under rather restrictive additional assumptions.
 Moreover, we pursue a systematic study of $L^p$-integrabilty properties for the reciprocals.
-In particular, we show that while the boundedness of $(1-z)/(1-F(z))$ fails in general, the reciprocals do possess certain $L^p$-integrability properties under rather mild conditions on $F$.
-We also study the same circle of problems in the continuous time setting.
+In particular, we show that while the boundedness of $(1-z)/(1-F(z))$ fails in general, the reciprocals do possess certain $L^p$-integrability properties under mild conditions on $F$.
+We also study the same circle of problems in the continuous-time setting.